Christian Story: God's protection in moments of danger

 They hadn’t been gone long before rushing back into the church to tell us thieves had stolen a cell phone from one of Lucho’s sons and were getting away.

-I didn’t want the other father, Lucho, to react because, although he had mellowed a lot since becoming a Christian, I was concerned he would do something rash.
-I told him I would handle it.
+Although he had mellowed a lot since becoming a Christian, I was concerned he would do something rash.

 There was a part of me, too, that had gotten a little bit cocky and believed I could fix the problem by talking to the perpetrator.
-I was well known in the barrio and felt somewhat responsible as Lucho and his boys were my guests.

 A dog walks across a plank over a ditch that connected the red-brick church to the road.